ucsb/webguide/web-security.md

 There are a number of mechanisms for maintaining a user's "state" while authenticated within your application, including encrypted variables within the URL, hidden form elements, and cookies.
-Note that none of these methods are secure from an attack: URL variables can be easily modified and both hidden form elements and cookies can be manipulated with tools like Firebug.
+None of these methods are secure from an
+attack: URL variables can be easily modified and both hidden form elements and cookies can be manipulated with client-side browser development tools and proxies.

 In general, the best practice is to make use of the session tracking mechanism built into your development framework.